DarkPhoenixs/message-queue-client-framework/README.md

 ## Documentation

-API documentation is available at [apidocs](http://htmlpreview.github.io/?https://raw.githubusercontent.com/DarkPhoenixs/message-queue-client-framework/master/doc/index.html).
+The documentation is available at [wiki](https://github.com/DarkPhoenixs/message-queue-client-framework/wiki).

 ## License